 Describe the goals and objectives of each study proposal and the information to be obtained.

-The goal of the study is to obtain sufficient population information on Dall’s sheep, an important species of big game in the region, to use in evaluating Project-related effects and identifying measures to avoid, minimize, or otherwise mitigate those effects.
+The goal of the study is to obtain sufficient population information on Dall’s sheep, an important species of big game in the region, to use in evaluating Project-related effects and identifying any necessary measures to avoid, minimize, or otherwise mitigate those effects.

 The study area will encompass the Project facilities, access roads, transmission-line corridors, and the inundation zone for the reservoir, as well as adjacent ranges of Dall’s sheep in the middle and upper Susitna River basin, referred to herein as the greater Project area, most of which is located within Game Management Unit (GMU) subunits 13E and 13A.